 Questions and Topics to Discuss During the Interview

-- Describe your family including: ages of children, parents’ occupations, interests and activities.
+- Describe your family: ages of children, parents’ occupations, interests, and activities.

 - Describe a typical day in your household.

-- Cover special circumstances such as dietary requirements, any special needs, unique living circumstances, etc.
+- Cover special circumstances such as dietary restrictions, special needs, unique living circumstances, etc.

 - Describe your childcare experience.

-- What are the ages of children you have experience working with?
+- What ages of children do you have experience working with?

 - What do you like most about working with children?

-- What do you think is the most difficult part about taking care of children?
+- What do you think is the most difficult part about caring for children?

 - What types of activities do you enjoy doing with children?